douglaswlee/douglaswlee.github.io/2018-10-02-Reddit Gradschool.md

 Before performing any analysis, it should be noted that not every collected document is actually a question.
 Taking the path of least resistance, I filtered out submissions that were not explicitly questions using punctuation -- essentially looking for the presence of question marks in each document text.
 I also removed questions which had only been posted within 24 hours of collection, eventually leaving me with 829 documents (and their ~6000 associated comments) to analyze.

-## Topic modeling: What are grad school candidates even asking?
+## Topic Modeling: What are grad school candidates even asking?

 With my complete corpus now set, I first transformed the collected documents (the user-submitted questions to r/gradadmissions) into vectors of weighted tokens (in this case word tokens) -- that is, I mapped each document to all words in the corpus according to some metric capturing the frequency for each given word in the document -- what's referred to as a [Bag-of-Words model](https://en.wikipedia.org/wiki/Bag-of-words_model).
 The metric used here is *term frequency-inverse document frequency*, or *tf-idf*, which measures the tradeoff between the frequency of occurrence of a given word in a document against its frequency of occurrence across the entire corpus.
 From this construction, tf-idf measures the [importance](https://www.kdnuggets.com/2018/08/wtf-tf-idf.html) of a given word to a particular document.